 Do commentary users read outside of the theological tradition?

 It’s very common in the world of biblical studies resources, like commentaries, for people to read outside of their tradition.

-Disclaimer: Admittedly, the definition and description of critical commentaries that I give below is debatable.
-Critical biblical scholars in particular would likely take issue with part of it or all of it.
+Disclaimer: Admittedly, the definition and description of critical commentaries that I give below are debatable.
+Critical biblical scholars, in particular, would likely take issue with part of it or all of it.
 Nevertheless, it reflects my conviction and viewpoint.

 In critical bible commentaries, authors often don’t accept the biblical text at face value.
 Instead, authors argue that the text has been manipulated in some way — edited, enhanced, erased, etc. — before acquiring its current and final form.
 “Criticism” can take on many different forms like:

 - Historical criticism